1991 British Grand Prix: Race report

 Senna made a rocket start to lead Mansell, while Patrese was the first casualty of the day, having been bumped off by Berger (Patrese retired after the first lap as a result).
 Senna's lead did not last for long as Mansell re-passed him going into Stowe corner.
 Roberto Moreno in the Benetton retired from sixth place with a gearbox failure on lap 22.

 Mansell and Senna proceeded to rocket off into the distance while Berger, Prost, and Alesi squabbled over third place, with Alesi emerging ahead; he would later retire after colliding with Aguri Suzuki while trying to lap the Japanese driver's Lola.

 Andrea de Cesaris had a huge accident on Lap 41 when his suspension failed at Abbey corner, his car bounced back across the track and narrowly missed Satoru Nakajima's Tyrrell; de Cesaris was unhurt.

 At the front it was all Mansell as the Englishman recorded his second win in succession, while rival Senna ran out of fuel on the last lap and he was classified fourth.
 Berger ended up second, followed by Prost, Senna, Piquet, and Bertrand Gachot's Jordan.
 Mansell now trailed Senna by only 18 points and momentum was on his side.

+While completing his victory lap Mansell stopped beside Senna and his out of fuel car.
+Mansell then had Senna climb on his car with Senna placing one leg in the cockpit and sitting on the car body, Mansell drove him back to pit lane.

 In terms of having to pre-qualify, Brabham would have needed their top car at least in 7th position to demote the Leyton House team, but neither Brundle nor Blundell finished the race (Brundle retired with a broken throttle and Mark Blundell retired with engine failure later in the race on lap 53).